 Traffic Statistics

-Traffic, of course, is your lifeblood.
+Traffic is your lifeblood.
 You need the means to do some "blood tests" to determine your site's health.
 That's what this section is for.

 Keep this window open as you review your traffic stats.
 It will guide you through "what means what" and how to interpret the data.